nhsconnect/gpconnect/pages/overview/release_notes/1_5_0_release.md

 **Description:**

+- Updated to describe how to populate the list.date field
-Updated the guidance for the title element, so that it referenced using the titles defined in the 'Using lists to return data' guidance.
+- Updated the guidance for the title element, so that it referenced using the titles defined in the 'Using lists to return data' guidance

 **Pages changed:**